Used Car Loan Tips

 If You Plan to Purchase From a Dealer

 It is easier to get a used car loan if you are buying from a dealer.
 It doesn't matter if it is a dedicated used car dealership or a dealer that has a used car department.
 Banks see less risk in this type of lending.
 Therefore, you will have more options when financing a used car.
-Up2Drive and myAutoloan.com are two online lenders that will generally beat the dealer's rates.
+The online lenders we recommend below will generally beat the dealer's rates.

 If You Plan to Purchase From a Private Party